Categories

 Video: 4K 60p (Super 35 crop), 10-bit

-Best for: Established creators, low-light shooters, hybrid creators
+Best for: Established creators, low-light shooters, serious hybrid work

 8. Panasonic GH7 — Best Pro Video Workflow (Alternative Brand)